lukethelehman/Settled-Ground/README.md

   - **Build** - use resources to build a structure for points

 **Die Values:**
-- 1: Bandit (if rolled, a coin is flipped for a 50% chance to lose all resources)
+- 1: Bandit (if rolled, 25% chance to lose all resources)
 - 2: Wood
 - 3: Stone
 - 4: Food